envoyproxy/envoy-mobile/docs/root/development/performance/device_conditions.rst

 of them failing after the ``timeoutIntervalForRequest`` specified on the ``URLSessionConfiguration``.
 This is the same behavior seen with libraries like gRPC which use BSD sockets.

-Additionally, putting the phone in airplane mode results in all requests failing immediately (instead of waiting for the specified timeout) because iOS was aware that it had no connectivity.
+Putting the phone in airplane mode resulted in all requests failing immediately (instead of waiting for the specified timeout) because iOS was aware that it had no connectivity.

 Android